 All returns, statements, and other documents filed with the department require a taxpayer identification number (TIN).
 The TIN for a corporation, S corporation or partnership is the taxpayer's federal employer identification number.
-The TIN for an individual is the taxpayer's social security number or an IRS individual taxpayer identification number.
 Taxpayers that fail to include their TIN may be subject to a penalty.

-Part I - Current Taxable Year Credit for Increased Research Expenses for research conducted in Arizona exceed a base period amount.
-Enter the amount of such payments on line 1.
+Part I - Current Taxable Year Credit for Increased Research Expenses